 To successfully pass the EMT course the student must have an overall minimum cumulative score of 80%.
-To obtain this score the student will be evaluated in 3 specific areas;
+To obtain this score the student will be evaluated in 3 specific areas.

 - 1. The student must complete all 6 on-line module quizzes with an average of 80%.
 Failure to meet this criterion will result in the student being placed on academic probation.
 This accounts for 10% of your cumulative score. - 2.
-The student will take 6 Block exams and must pass both Block exams with a minimum score of 80%.
+The student will take 6 Block exams on campus (on test days outlined by your schedule) the student will arrive 1 hour before the start time of your class and pass Block exams with a minimum score of 80%.
 This accounts for 60% of the student's cumulative score. - 3.
 The student must pass the final with a minimum score of 80%, a score less than 80% will result in failure of the program.
 The final exam accounts for 30% of the student's cumulative score.